yogiraaz/nightwolf-cotribution/linux_questionairs.md

 	    Hint =>
 		a). singnal 15 (SIGTERM) is sent by default if you do not specify the signal type.

+	52. What is deadlock ?
+How to identify if process is in deadlock in Linux/Unix ?
+	    Hint =>
+		Deadlock is a situation where a set of processes are blocked because each process is holding a resource and waiting for another resource acquired by some other process

+	53. How to load kernel module. any commands ?

+	54. Difference between insmod and modprobe commands in Linux ?

 ##Questions from Github
 A lot more Questions from <a href="https://github.com/v-nightwolf/nightwolf-cotribution/blob/main/linux_question_db" target="_blank">nightwolf-cotribution github repo </a>